Part 3: Calibration & Imaging of 3C345

 ← back to top

-Next we want to derive amplitude solutions as we saw some mis-scaled amplitudes in the flagging step.
-This should align all of our antennas and should dramatically increase our S/N.
+Next, we want to derive amplitude solutions since we observed some mis-scaled amplitudes during the flagging step.
+This should align all of our antennas and significantly increase our S/N.

 • In step 7, input the task that will produce amplitude solutions.
-We want to maximise the S/N for amplitudes (and they normally vary slower vs time) so you want to have a longer solution interval.
-Normally a per scan interval will be ok.
-Remember we have already set the fluxscaling so we want the solutions to be normalised as to not change this.
-Also, remember that we need to apply all previous calibration of the fly in this task!
+We want to maximise the S/N for amplitudes (which typically vary more slowly with time), so you should use a longer solution interval.
+Usually, a per-scan interval will suffice.
+Keep in mind that we have already set the flux scaling, so we want the solutions to be normalised to avoid changing this.
+Additionally, remember that we need to apply all previous calibration on the fly in this task.

-• Also input the task to plot these solutions per antenna to ensure that the solutions make sense.
+• Also include the task of plotting these solutions per antenna to ensure that the solutions are sensible.

-You should find solutions similar to those shown below:
+You should find corrections that are similar to those shown below:

-Some antennas have some re-scaling applied but most solutions are close to unity.
-The first scan has some rescaling applied and it also had large corrections in the phase solutions too.
-Let's check the calibration by imaging again!
+Some antennas have re-scaling applied, but most solutions are close to unity.
+The first scan has some rescaling applied and also had significant corrections in the phase solutions.
+Let's verify the calibration by imaging again.

 4F.
 Apply corrections to phase cal